breath24/SDT-DTwin/README.md

 - Supported PROVIDER values: `google`, `openai`, `anthropic`, `openrouter`.
 - You must provide the matching API key for the selected provider.

+### Github Token
+Visit https://github.com/settings/personal-access-tokens and generate a new token
+ - give it a name
+ - give it access to either all repositories or select specific repositories
+ - add the following repository permissions:
+    - contents
+    - issues
+    - pull requests
+    - discussions

 ### Install

 ```bash